 Stand: Stand still without drawing a card.

-Hand signal: signal "stop" with the flat of the hand or "wipe" back and forth in the air above the table.
+Hand signal: signal a "stop" with the flat of your hand or "wipe" back and forth in the air above the table

 Some casinos restrict doubling to hands where the first two cards add up to 10 or 11.
 Other casinos allow any two cards to double down.